Leave your email so that your quotes will be sent directly to your inbox.

 Commercial Property insurance covers your property, including your studio and equipment that generally is kept inside, like computers and lights.
 If your equipment is damaged, lost or stolen, or something happens to your studio in a covered situation, Commercial Property insurance pays the cost of replacement or repairs.

 Photographers must travel a lot.
 Whether you're driving to a wedding venue or looking for a perfect spot for your models, auto accidents can happen.
-And when it does, make sure to have the right insurance to protect your photography business.
+When it does, make sure to have the right insurance to protect your photography business.
 Commercial Auto insurance is a type of photographer insurance that will provide liability, collision, medical or injury protection for your business.

 Photographers often have a blend of technical and creative skills - they need to know how to operate camera equipment, but they also need to have an artistic eye in order to take captivating photos.
 A photographer could take many career paths: they could work at a newspaper producing photos to appear alongside news articles, they could work in-house at a company taking photos of their products and marketing campaigns, but many go the independent route and work for a variety of clients, perhaps specializing in one industry or type of photography.